massaroni/angular-thrift/README.md

 angular-thrift
 ==============

-An angular module that integrates thrift javascript lib with angular's http service
+An angular module that integrates thrift javascript lib with angular's http service.

+Run tests with this command: karma start karma.conf.js

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this work except in compliance with the License.